nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 736
 00:45:37,493 --> 00:45:43,167
-[SPEAKER_05]: and I can also block off times where I have to use and maybe stop.
+[SPEAKER_05]: that I can also block off times where I have to use and maybe stop.

 737
 00:45:43,687 --> 00:45:47,757
-[SPEAKER_05]: work on that, like instead of my working hours and that kind of stuff.
+[SPEAKER_05]: work on that, like instead of my working hours and that kind of stuff so.

 738
 00:45:47,737 --> 00:45:48,681